learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How to check if an object is an array or not?
+## Q 11.4.
+How to check if an object is an array or not?

 The `Array.isArray()` method determines whether an object is an array.
 This function returns `true` if the object is an array, and `false` if not.